Robert Lilburne: Battle of Preston

 The Battle of Preston was a decisive defeat for both Hamilton's Scots and his Royalist allies.
 According to Reid, Hamilton had expected only to act as support for the Royalist uprisings, which by the time he reached England had already been put down, so that with the exception of Langdale, he was left to face the Army largely alone.
 At the time of the invasion, Cromwell had been in Wales besieging the Royalist forces holding Pembroke Castle, and following its capitulation on 1 July, he immediately marched north with such speed that he left his artillery train behind.
-His armies have been numbered at about 8500 men, while Hamilton had a nominal force of perhaps at most 24,000, but they were disorganized and uncoordinated in the face of the well-disciplined veterans of the Army.
+His armies have been numbered at about 8500 men, while Hamilton had a nominal force of perhaps at most 24,000, but they were disorganised and uncoordinated in the face of the well-disciplined veterans of the Army.

 Lambert's cavalry delayed the invaders while Cromwell was en route, so that Hamilton reached Hornby Castle, Lancashire only by 9 August, when he turned west toward Preston and the bridge over the River Ribble.
 By 12 August, Cromwell met up with Lambert near Wetherby in Yorkshire.
 The combined force advanced to engage Hamilton on his eastern flank, with the Scots army strung out in disorder along the road leading to the bridge crossing the Ribble and leading south.
 On the morning of 17 August, with Hamilton's forces half-way across the bridge - most of the cavalry across, most of the infantry still on the north side - Lambert's vanguard began the attack on Langdale's position in the moors north-east of Preston.
 However, the terrain was cut up by hedgerows and unsuitable for cavalry action.
 Dupuy believes it was a battle of pikemen on both sides; Reid supposes that Lilburn's horse was left in reserve.

 During this action, Hamilton continued to push his infantry across the bridge, and after a long struggle, some of Langdale's troops followed them across.
 Cromwell then deployed his musketeers above the bridge and cut off the line of retreat.
 The next day, Cromwell's cavalry began a pursuit of the enemy already on the south side of the bridge.
 They reached Wigan that night and made a stand at Winwick the next day.
 At Warrington on the 19th, the beaten army surrendered 10,000 prisoners by Cromwell's count.
 On the 22nd, at Uttoxeter, Hamilton and his remaining cavalry surrendered to Lambert, ending the invasion.

 Lilburne was active during the subsequent mopping-up operations, notably the siege of Pontefract Castle in Yorkshire.